-FUTURIST + THOUGHT LEADER
+FUTURIST + THOUGHT LEADER:

 AI + humanoids, web3 technologies, risk- taking + innovation